AmanoTeam/Unalix-nim/README.md

 #### Downloads

-You can get prebuilt static executables of Unalix for Linux and Android at [AmanoTeam/UnalixLibs](https://github.com/AmanoTeam/UnalixLibs).
+You can get prebuilt static executables for Linux and Android at [AmanoTeam/UnalixLibs](https://github.com/AmanoTeam/UnalixLibs).

 #### Contributing